cltk/cltk.github.io/index.md

 ## Goals

-*   compile analysis-friendly corpora in a variety of Classical languages (currently available for Chinese, Coptic, Greek, Latin, and Pali);
+*   compile analysis-friendly corpora in a variety of Classical languages (currently available for Chinese, Coptic, Greek, Hebrew, Latin, Pali, Punjabi, Sanskrit, Telugu, and Tibetan);
 *   gather, improve, and generate linguistic data required for NLP (Greek and Latin are in progress, with [more in the pipeline](https://github.com/cltk/cltk/wiki/List-of-Classical-languages));
 *   develop a free and open platform for generating reproducible, scientific research that advances the study of the languages and literatures of the ancient world.